AchyuthanVallath/pinn-fluid-dashboard/README.md

 - **Physics**: explains governing flow and reliability formulas.
 - **Report**: full lab-report style explanation of the project, settings, graphs, equations, limitations, and conclusions.

-## GitHub Pages

-The public dashboard is available here: <https://AchyuthanVallath.github.io/pinn-fluid-dashboard/>.

-If the GitHub Pages link is not live yet, open repository **Settings → Pages**, then deploy from branch `main` and folder `/ (root)`.

 ## Accuracy Notice